HM Coastguard: Aircraft

+Funding and locations

-Under a 10-year £1.6 billion contract starting in 2015, Bristow Helicopters assumed responsibility for search and rescue operations within the United Kingdom on behalf of HM Coastguard.
-Under the contract, Sikorsky S-92 and Leonardo AW189 helicopters operate from 10 locations around the British Isles.
-Ten S-92s are based, two per site, at Stornoway, Sumburgh, Humberside, Newquay and Caernarfon.
-Ten AW189s operate, two per site, from Prestwick airport, Inverness, Lydd, Lee-on-the-Solent and St Athan.
+Under a ten-year £1.6 billion contract starting in 2015, Bristow Helicopters took over responsibility for aerial search and rescue operations within the United Kingdom on behalf of HM Coastguard.
+Under the contract, Sikorsky S-92 and Leonardo AW189 helicopters operate from ten locations around the British Isles.
+Ten S-92s are based, two per site, at Stornoway, Sumburgh, Humberside, Newquay, and Caernarfon.
+Ten AW189s operate, two per site, from Prestwick airport, Inverness, Lydd, Lee-on-Solent, and St Athan.
 Two aircraft are kept in reserve.
-All bases are operational 24 hours a day.
-Half of the new fleet was built in Yeovil, Somerset.
+All HMCG aircraft bases are operational 24 hours a day.
+Half of the new fleet was built in Yeovil, in Somerset.

-The Maritime & Coastguard Agency launched a tender in 2021 for their second generation UK search and rescue aviation programme (UKSAR2G), for an upgraded helicopter, fixed wing aircraft and UAV service.
-In July 2022 the contract was awarded to a joint bid from Bristow Helicopters (helicopter and UAV) and 2Excel Aviation (fixed wing), worth £1.6 billion over 10 years.
+The Maritime and Coastguard Agency (MCA) released a tender in 2021 for their second-generation UK search and rescue aviation programme (UKSAR2G), for an upgraded helicopter, fixed-wing aircraft, and UAV service.
+In July 2022, the contract was awarded to a joint bid from Bristow Helicopters (helicopter and UAV) and 2Excel Aviation (fixed wing), worth £1.6 billion over 10 years.
 The SAR2G service commenced in November 2024.